Health benefits and application of Sacha Inchi cold-pressed Oil.

 HPMC is approved by FDA as both a direct and an indirect food additive, and is approved for use as a food additive by the EU.

-Ideal for vegetarians & for anyone who prefers to consume capsules as tablets.
-Ben oil is light yellow in color.
-It is odorless with a mild taste.
 21% Saturated fats, 77% Omega 9 Fats, Less than 1% Omega 3 & 6 Fats.

 Nutritional Facts of Moringa Oil.
 Moringa oil has a unique nutrient profile, dominated by vitamin C and B-family vitamins, as well as an unusually high level of monounsaturated fats and some saturated fats.